danwahl/danwahl.github.io/_pages/date-me.md

 Pseudo-intellectual sci-fi movies involving time loops (it's a Netflix genre).

-I also have an embarrassing affinity for romcoms like:
+I also have an affinity for low-key romcoms like:

 - Just Like Heaven
 - Return To Me